Jinwen-XU/create-theorem/README.md

 <!-- Copyright (C) 2021-2023 by Jinwen XU -->

-# `create-theorem` - Initializing theorem-like environments with multilingual support
+# `create-theorem` - Initializing and configuring theorem-like environments, with multilingual support

 The package `create-theorem` provides the commands `\NameTheorem`, `\CreateTheorem` and `\SetTheorem` for naming, initializing and configuring theorem-like environments.
 All of these commands have key-value based interface and are especially useful in multi-language documents, allowing the easy declaration of theorem-like environments that can automatically adapt to the language settings.